xiaoxueboss/AGENTS.md/README.md

 "Completed" is wrong if anything was skipped silently.
 "Tests pass" is wrong if any were skipped.
 Default to surfacing uncertainty, not hiding it.

-## Rule 13 — User Reference First
-When the user provides a Git open-source project as a reference, before each new task, first check it for existing solutions and prioritize reuse.